How To Protect Your Boat And Trailer From Theft

 Having a tracker for your boat just make sense, and it’s hard to go without one these days.

-You can buy GPS Trackers like this one (Amazon Link Ad) that are made for this and will be the best option all around.
+You can buy GPS Trackers like this one (ad) that are made for this and will be the best option all around.

 If you’re cheap, like me, and want something that works “okay” then you can use Apple AirTags.
 I do have to mention that Apple did not design AirTags for this purpose, and they’re not waterproof.
 The AirTag will alert others if it’s following them to cut down on stalking.
 But I still hide an AirTag in my boat’s glove compartment (owner’s manual because no one reads those) as it’s better than nothing.